NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2X
     - Is immune to mids and highs until he begins to lower his hands
     - Spider hitbox is bigger
+    - Has Kidomaru in an "airborne" state to prevent him from getting a guaranteed combo if he trades with an opponent’s attack
 - RB
     - Flags adjusted to better fit the move
     - Ends 9 frames earlier